-Joel Rifkin (born January 20, 1959) was obsessed with Hitchcock's Frenzy as a young adult and began using prostitutes regularly.
+Joel Rifkin is a serial killer who went on a string of murders in New York in the 1990s.
 In 1989, he killed his first woman.
 He discarded the bodies of his victims so they could not be identified.
-His reign of terror came to an end in June 1993, Rifkin was pulled over by the police who discovered a corpse in his car.
+His reign of terror came to an end in June 1993, when Rifkin was pulled over by the police who discovered a corpse in his car.
 He was convicted of murder the following year and later pleaded guilty to additional counts of murders.
-Rifkin an inmate at the Clinton Correctional Facility in New York.

 Joel David Rifkin was born on January 20, 1959, to two unwed college students.
-New York couple Bernard and Jeanne Rifkin adopted Joel three weeks after his birth, on February 14, 1959.
-Three years later they also adopted a daughter, Jan.
-In 1965 the family moved to East Meadow, Long Island, where Joel enrolled in Prospect Avenue Elementary School.
+New York couple Bernard and Jeanne Rifkin adopted Joel three weeks after his birth.
+Three years later, they also adopted a daughter, Jan.
+In 1965, the family moved to East Meadow, Long Island, where Rifkin enrolled in Prospect Avenue Elementary School.

 Rifkin had difficulty fitting in with his peers and became a frequent target of school bullies.
 He was excluded from team sports and neighborhood games because of his sloping posture and slow gait.
 Suffering from undiagnosed dyslexia, he also struggled academically despite his 128 IQ.

 As Rifkin entered his teens, he desperately tried to fit in.
-He joined the track team with the hopes of making friends, but his teammates frequently tormented him.
+He joined the track team with hopes of making friends, but his teammates frequently tormented him.
 Frustrated with athletics, Rifkin joined the yearbook staff.
 His camera was immediately stolen, and he was excluded from the wrap party at the end of the year.

 The mistreatment and isolation eventually wore on Rifkin, who began retreating to his own disturbed world.
 He started having daydreams about raping and stabbing women.
 In 1972, inspired by the Alfred Hitchcock film Frenzy, Rifkin became fixated on the idea of strangling prostitutes.
 Around this same time, his parents gave him a car.
 He started using the vehicle to troll for prostitutes in nearby Hempstead, and later Manhattan.